ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

 	Enter output filename : certreqnss6dr.csr
 	```

-	In the output listed above, the filename can be anything with a .csr extension, however, a meaningful description is recommended.
+	In the output listed, the filename can be anything with a .csr extension, however, a meaningful description is recommended.

-5. Confirm creation of the file
+5. Confirm creation of the file.

 	```
 	root@IBMADC690867-s6dr# ls